Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Fibrations of type A and B

 \begin{theorem} Let $p : Z \longrightarrow U$ be the intermediate trivialization of the isotrivial fibration $\pi : X \longrightarrow B$.
 Then one of the following holds. \begin{enumerate} \item[\textnormal{(A)}] $U$ compactifies to an abelian torsor isogenous to the $n$-th power of an elliptic curve, and either \begin{enumerate} \item[\textnormal{(A.1)}] $Z$ is birational to an abelian torsor of dimension $2n$, or \item[\textnormal{(A.2)}] $\kappa(Z) = n$ and $p : Z \longrightarrow U$ is the Iitaka fibration of $Z$. \end{enumerate} \item[\textnormal{(B)}] $U$ compactifies to a variety of general type.
 Moreover, $\kappa(Z) = n$ and $p : Z \longrightarrow U$ is the Iitaka fibration of $Z$. \end{enumerate} \end{theorem}

 \begin{example} In view of \Cref{main:K3} and \Cref{SS:K3fib}, it is easy to produce examples of type A.1 and type B respectively.
-Namely, if $S\to \PP^1$ is an isotrivial elliptic fibration of Kummer type (i.e. \Cref{main:K3}(1)), then the associated isotrivial fibration $S^{[n]}\to \PP^n$ (as in \S\ref{SS:K3fib}) will be of type A.1.
-On the other hand, if $S\to \PP^1$ is of Deligne-Mostow type (i.e. \Cref{main:K3}(2)) and the base $C$ of its associated intermediate trivialization is not elliptic (in some sense, the generic case; compare \Cref{j}), then the associated isotrivial fibration $S^{[n]}\longrightarrow \PP^n$ in of type B. \end{example} \begin{remark} Again if $\pi$ admits a rational section, then $Z$ is isomorphic to $F \times U$ by \Cref{lem:rational section} so the Kodaira dimensions of $U$ and $Z$ are the same.
-Hence type A.2 may only arise when $\pi$ does not have a rational section.
+Namely, if $S\longrightarrow \PP^1$ is an isotrivial elliptic fibration as in \Cref{main:K3}(1), then the associated isotrivial fibration $S^{[n]} \longrightarrow \PP^n$ (as in \S\ref{SS:K3fib}) will be of type A.1.
+On the other hand, if $S\longrightarrow \PP^1$ is as in \Cref{main:K3}(2) and the base $C$ of its associated intermediate trivialization is not elliptic (in some sense, the generic case; compare \Cref{j}), then the associated isotrivial fibration $S^{[n]}\longrightarrow \PP^n$ is of type B. \end{example} \begin{remark} If $\pi$ admits a rational section, then $Z$ is isomorphic to $F \times U$ by \Cref{lem:rational section} so the Kodaira dimensions of $U$ and $Z$ are the same.
+Hence, type A.2 may only arise when $\pi$ does not have a rational section.
 At the moment we do not have examples of isotrivial Lagrangian fibrations of type A.2.
-This type seems to be related to the presence of multiple fibers in codimension $1$ (conjecturally such Lagrangian fibrations do not exist, but there are no local obstruction to the existence of multiple fibers, e.g. \cite[Ex.
+This type seems to be related to the presence of multiple fibers in codimension $1$ (conjecturally such Lagrangian fibrations do not exist, but there are no local obstructions to the existence of multiple fibers, e.g. \cite[Ex.
 6.3]{HO11}). \end{remark}

 Our approach is to apply an equivariant version of a theorem of Kawamata (see \Cref{sec:equivariant Ueno-Kawamata}) to the morphism $U \longrightarrow A$ from \Cref{prop:simple Albanese morphism}.
 This will give information on the Iitaka fibration of $U$ and in particular on the Kodaira dimension of $U$.
 The same strategy can be applied to $Z$ by using the $G$-equivariant composition $Z\longrightarrow \bar F\times U\longrightarrow \bar F\times A$.